juxt/yada/dev/resources/user-manual.md

 instead offers something of a monolith.
 Arguably, this approach results is a more complete and accurate implementation of HTTP.

-Given the choice of a home-brew kit for making your own beer, or getting your beer from an established brewery, many people opt for the latter.

-While yada is still something of a fashionably modern craft beer, it is hoped that given time it will mature into a stable and trusted foundation for HTTP-based services.

 ### Pedestal

 yada, like pedestal, is built on an interceptor chain, but this is an